mosip/documentation/docs/admin-services-developers-guide.md

 ## Overview

-Admin application is a web-based application used by a privileged group of administrative personnel to manage various master data.
+[Admin](admin.md) application is a web-based application used by a privileged group of administrative personnel to manage various master data.
 The various resources that can be managed by an Admin are:
-•	Center (registration centers)
+•	Center (Registration centers)
 •	Device
 •	Machine
-•	User(Admin ,registration staff)
+•	User (Admin, Registration staff)

 Along with the resource and data management, the admin can generate master keys, check registration status, retrieve lost RID, resume processing of paused packets.

 **Masterdata service** exposes API to perform CRUD operations on materdata through Admin service.

 **Hotlist service** provides functionality to block/unblock any ids with option of expiry.
 This hotlisted information will also be published to MOSIP_HOTLIST websub topic.

 **Sync Data Service** can be accessed only by the privileged group of admin personnel and enables default configurations and seed data to be setup when the MOSIP platform gets initialized.

-Admin has four services
+Admin module has four services:

-•	Admin service
+*	Admin service
-•	Kernel Master data service
+*	Kernel Master data service
-•	Kernel Syncdata service
+*	Kernel Syncdata service
-•	Hotlist service
+*	Hotlist service

 The documentation here will guide you through the pre-requisites required for the developer' setup.